EliotKhachi/publicZk/202402280223/README.md

 # How to Supercharge Your Motivation For Your Goals

-To superchage your motivations for a goal you need to write them down.
+To supercharge your motivations for a goal you need to write them down.

 For each goal, break up your motivations for that goal into 3 different parts: higher-self, day-to-day self, and lower-self motivations [[Types of Motivations](../202402280215)].